SML8027 : Localisation 2

 • An advanced understanding of both current academic theory and professional views of the practice of localisation.

-• The intermediate to advanced IT skills required for the translation stage of a localisation project, including TM related functions (pre-translate, alignment, and tags), TB related skills (including detailed structuring a TB, and term management), using existing TMs and TBs, running a QA, and post editing of documents.
+• The intermediate to advanced IT skills required for linguists in the translation stage of a localisation project, including further practice with TM related functions, TB related skills, using existing TMs and TBs, running a QA, and post editing of documents.

 • Intermediate to advanced practical skills required to deal with key challenges in the localisation of interactive digital products (such as apps, videogames, and websites), and non-digital products (such as advertisements, brochures, and technical documents) that require various levels of localisation.

-• An understanding of how to apply theories and concepts more specific to localisation, such as skopos theory, user centred translation for products with interactive properties, the AVT theory of multimodality in connection to materials with multimedia content, and transcreation in the localisation of culturally sensitive materials.
+• An understanding of how to apply translation studies theories and concepts more specific to localisation, such as domestication and foreignization of CSIs, as well as skopos theory and user centred translation for products with interactive properties.
+The AVT framework of multimodality will be covered in connection to materials with multimedia content, and we will explore the application of transcreation in localisation.

 Outline Of Syllabus